JuanFAlvarez/oscilloplot/README.md

 **Arduino UNO/NANO**

 The Arduino UNO does not allow for full output writing of PORTB.
-This port is limited to only 6-bits per the documentation.
+This port is limited to only 6-bits according to the documentation.
 This means you will have to use one 8-bit R2R DAC and one 6-bit R2R DAC.

 Although this saves some resistors, it slightly distorts the image due to scaling down the y-output down to 6-bits rather than 8.